ericoporto/fgmk/docs/Markdown/Specification/Specification.md

     - `pictures` (folder) - you can show a picture using action, this folder contains possible pictures in png format.

-- `font` (folder) - holds the type font for the engine.
-Currently it MUST be INFO56_0.

-  OBS: Soon the font name will be placed in init.json, so you will be able to change this.

 - `index.html` - this is the engine.
 It should be placed at the root of the game project folder.